 Here are some grants and funding sources that offer help for various reasons including, but not limited to medical expenses, camperships, basic needs, and home modification.

-Act-Today for Autism – Awards grants up to $5,000 to families, with priority given to those with a household income under $100,000.
+Autism Care Today – Awards grants up to $5,000 to families, with priority given to those with a household income under $100,000.
 Funding may be used for Applied Behavior Analysis (ABA), speech, OT, medications, & home safety devices.
 Grants are awarded on a quarterly basis.

 Family Grant Programs – Available to families who have a child with Asperger Syndrome or closely related disorder (high-functioning autism, nonverbal learning disability).